-Technology is a vital tool in our students education.
+Technology & STEM are vital tools in our students education.

 At Eastfield Global Magnet School the students have access to computers in their classrooms with Chromebooks, Library, Computer Lab, & STEM Lab.